A Brand New User Experience

 Only the available authentication methods are displayed, alongside a clear indication as to the status of each.
 We put this one in the same category as the, now infamous, back button improvement Administration Console v4 delivered!
 Well overdue and we welcome your feedback if you think we should go further still.

 Yes, Mimecast for Outlook v7 is able to adopt your corporate branding!
 We're working on the Administration Console side to provide the ability to set branding via Application Settings.
-In the meantime, branding can be set via the Configuration Tool - Applying Branding to the Mimecast for Outlook Client
+In the meantime, branding can be set via the Configuration Tool - Mimecast for Outlook: Applying Branding

 Release and Reject Options